Ravenbrook/mps/procedure/review.rst

 _`.plan.time`: Estimate the checking rate and time.

-- `.phase.check`_ should last more than one hour, so that checkers can maintain concentration.
-It may be necessary to plan multiple review sessions.
+- `.phase.check`_ should last no more than one hour, so that checkers can maintain concentration.

+- `.phase.log`_ should last no more than two hours, so that checkers can maintain concentration.

+- It may be necessary to divide the review into multiple sessions.

 - Record your estimates.
 For example::